learnedtim/RSCL/README.md

  I hear you ask: why?
  The primary use case for this data format is, well, storage efficiency.
-We want to use the least amount of bytes possible while maintaining a string format that also works with *DataStores*.
+We want to use the least amount of bytes possible while maintaining a string format that also works with Roblox's *DataStores*.
  This is a fully functioning alternative to JSON, and it uses 10-60% characters less.

  ```